missmaggiemo/A_A_games/README.md

 2. Open the terminal.

-3. In the terminal, navigate to "A_A_projects" (or whatever you named it).
+3. In the terminal, navigate to "A_A_games" (or whatever you named it).

   ```
   $ cd ~/Downloads/A_A_projects